 The GBMWHA was declared an IBA (Important Bird and Biodiversity Area) by BirdLife International in 2017.
-A triggering criterion for this listing was the autumn migration of the Yellow-faced Honeyeater and their congregation during this event in the higher altitudes.
-With annual numbers exceeding 200 000, and accompanied by other species, these birds sweep up onto the plateau from the southern valley, feed on heath and woodland plants especially Banksias and dependant insects, then continue their flight north across the Grose and beyond.
+A triggering criterion for this listing was the autumn migration of the Yellow-faced Honeyeater and their congregation during this event in the higher altitudes (Probets 2006).
+Together with other species these birds whose annual numbers may exceed 200,000 sweep up onto the plateau from the southern valleys, feed on heath and woodland plants especially Banksias and associated insects, then some continue their flight north across the Grose and beyond while others disperse throughout the Mountains for winter stop-overs.

-Figures obtained from the 2018 honeyeater count and observations of the counters indicated that helicopters involved in the site preparation for the Mt Solitary hazard reduction fire had an immediate negative impact on migrating flocks.
-Birds 'disappeared from the sky' and numbers counted dropped markedly.
-Imagine the future scenario in the vicinity of Narrow Neck or the Mt Hay ridge in April and May where these birds are feeding every day on Banksia ericifolia flowers and a helicopter suddenly whooshes up from the Megalong, Jamison or Grose Valleys and over the range at a low elevation, an action perhaps repeated several times a day without warning.
+Participant observation during the 2018 honeyeater count indicated that helicopters involved in the site preparation for the Mt Solitary hazard reduction fire had an immediate negative impact on some migrating flocks.
+Birds 'disappeared from the sky' and numbers counted dropped.